Manufacturing in Thailand

 Thailand - Manufacturing

-FocusEconomics Consensus Forecasts panelists expect manufacturing to expand 2.1%, in 2017, which is up 0.3 percentage points from last month’s estimate.
-For 2018, the panel expects manufacturing to increase 3.4%
+FocusEconomics Consensus Forecast panelists expect manufacturing output to fall 10.7% in 2020, which is down 0.9 percentage points from last month’s estimate.
+For 2021, the panel sees manufacturing output increasing 7.3%.

 Thailand - Manufacturing Data